theseyan/bkg/README.md

 # Todo

 **Release v0.1.0:**
-- Switch to LZ4 high compression variant that compresses more but doesn't affect decompression speed (and shaves off 7MB!)
+- :white_check_mark: ~~Switch to LZ4 high compression variant that compresses more but doesn't affect decompression speed (and shaves off 7MB!)~~
 - :white_check_mark: ~~Runtime: Stream decompressed buffer directly to microtar instead of through the filesystem.
 This will greatly improve startup time.~~
 - Compiler: Stream archive directly to `LZ4_compress_HC` instead of through the filesystem
 - :white_check_mark: ~~Use [zfetch](https://github.com/truemedian/zfetch) instead of cURL~~